 I have been involved with dance and theatre since I was 5-years-old.
 I started dancing at Dance Reach with Mary Rose and suffered from terrible stage fright.
 I think my exact words to my parents at my first ballet recital were “Don’t smile at me.”

 After a 2nd grade field trip to see BalletMet’s production of The Nutcracker, my interest in dancing was peaked.
 I sang and danced in Show Choir through middle school.
 In high school, I became a member of the flag corps, one reason being that I saw this as a way to get back into dance.

 I was very involved in the theatre department in high school, including musical theater and I am an International Thespian.
 My favorite shows were the annual musicals, where we had the opportunity to work with a professional choreographer.

 When I took my first hip-hop dance class at OSU my freshman year, it made me wish that I had stuck with dance when I was younger.
 I knew a minor in dance seemed unrealistic when paired with a communications major, so I chose theatre.
 A way for me to still be a part of something I am passionate about.

 Now, here I am!
 Finally getting the opportunity to be a part of something I am excited about!
-Yes, I have been an intern before; once for a local restaurant and catering company and once for an on-campus non-profit organization.
-While I gained a lot of experience that will help with my career, my career goal is to end up working in an aspect of the entertainment industry, whether it’s dancing, theatre or music.
+My career goal is to end up working in an aspect of the entertainment industry, whether it’s dancing, theatre or music.